demisto/content/Integrations/FeedTAXII/FeedTAXII_description.md

-TAXII Feed integration is a TAXII client that is built to ingest indicators from TAXII feeds.
+TAXII Feed integration is a TAXII client that ingests indicators from TAXII feeds.
 The integration will fetch new indicators after they are published.

 # Connect the TAXII Feed Integration to a TAXII Server
 To connect the TAXII Feed integration to a TAXII server you'll need to configure the following parameters.